One of GTM's major pieces of work is our delivery of the Near Neighbours programme in Greater Manchester.

-The idea behind Near Neighbours is to bring people together who are near neighbours in communities that are religiously and ethnically diverse, so that they can get to know each other better, build relationships of trust, and collaborate together on initiatives that improve the local community they live in.
+Near Neighbours brings people together in communities that are religiously and ethnically diverse, so that they can get to know each other better, build relationships of trust, and collaborate together on initiatives that improve the local community they live in.

-- Social Interaction: to develop positive relationships in multi-faith areas i.e. to help people from different faiths get to know and understand each other better.
+To develop positive relationships in multi-faith areas, i.e. to help people from different faiths get to know and better understand each other.

 Why is Near Neighbours needed?